thepangean/thepangean.github.io/_posts/2019-01-01-A-House-Divided.md

 # - tags (the tags are: policy, economics, sports, culture, society & conscience (NO CAPS))
 # - date (YYYY-MM-DD).

-title: A House Divided: The Secret Civil War of the Catholic Church
+title: "A House Divided: The Secret Civil War of the Catholic Church"
 author: soham
-cover: assets/images/Interior_of_St_Andrew's_Catholic_Church_in_Roanoke_Virginia.jpg
+cover: assets/images/Interior-of-St-Andrews-Catholic-Church-in-Roanoke-Virginia.jpg
-tags: culture, society
+tags: culture society policy
 date: 2019-01-01

 # Note: The name of the file must be the date and (preferably) the title in the following format YYYY-MM-DD-title.md (don't worry if you can't set the file extension)